viren-bajaj/Wales_v_Eng_compare/README.md

 A new contract was negotiated by the welsh resident doctors comittee (WRDC) and NHS wales.
 DOI - I'm on the committee as of October 2025, but joined after the contract negotiation was concluded.
 This project was drafted after the contract details were made public.

 the main points of the new contract are a move away from banding to paying for hours worked, plus an out of hours enhancement of 1.5x.
+GPSTs on GP blocks get a pay premia, as do OMFS trainees.

 The new contract retains incremental credit, but adjusts the pay scales to have 5 ST pay nodes rather than 10.

-This project can calculate NHS pension deductions, but I offer no pension advice.
-The only clarification that is still required regarding pensions is whether NHS pension deductions affect gross imcome for the purpose of calculating student loan deductions.
+Whilst this project can calculate NHS pension deductions, I offer no pension advice.

 The project can also calculate student loan deductions.